nat-n/poethepoet/docs/tasks/task_types/cmd.rst

 Shell like features
 -------------------

-It it important to understand that ``cmd`` tasks are executed without a shell (to maximise portability).
-However some shell like features are still available.
+It is important to understand that ``cmd`` tasks are executed without a shell (to maximise portability).
+However some shell like features are still available including basic parameter expansion and pattern matching.
+Quotes and escapes are also generally interpreted as one would expect in a shell.

 .. _ref_env_vars:

 Referencing environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Environment variables can be referenced using shell like syntax and are templated into the command.
+Environment variables can be templated into the command.
+Just like in bash: whitespace inside a variable results in a word break, and glob patterns are evaluated after parameter expansion, unless the parameter expansion is inside double quotes.
+Single quotes disable parameter expansion.
+Curly braces are recommended but optional.

 .. code-block:: toml